aklivity/zilla-demos/taxi/README.md

    ./startup.sh
    ```

-   > This will take a long time to build the first time it is run since it will need to download maven and npm packages.
+   > This will take a long time to build the first time since it will need to download maven and npm packages.

 1. Open the Open Street Maps [Taxi UI](http://localhost/).
 The map is centered on the San Jose Convention Center.
 1. A collection of bars shows on the map; click a bar.
 1. Click "Hail a Taxi" to set the destination, with the San Jose Convention Center being the origin.
-1. A Taxi marker will appear along the route and travel along it for the duration shown in the popup.
+1. A Taxi marker will appear along the route, and travel along it for the duration shown in the popup.
 1. You can use the "Clear Route" button in the sidebar or click the Aklivity logo to see the full map.
 1. The best setup is to have one tab open with the sidebar and one tab for showing the full map.